 2020 Workplace Wellness Certification

 The 2020 Healthy KC Workplace Wellness Application is live!
 Complete the application to see how your organization ranks.
 Deadline is December 31.
-For questions about the application, contact Madison Rich, Healthy KC Manager, at (816) 374-5434.
+For questions about the application, contact Madison Lohr, Healthy KC Manager, at (816) 374-5434.

 2018 Certified Companies

 The Workplace Wellness action team set its objective – “to build a well-designed, well-executed and sustainable certification framework to drive engagement from KC Metro area employers in workplace wellness” and its guiding principles – “that the program would be accessible to organizations of all sizes, create sustainable wellness outcomes, and include positive recognition for employers”.
 The team reviewed the work of other cities that have been successful in driving workplace wellness – Austin, Oklahoma City, Omaha and Lawrence, Kansas.
 The team also discussed existing national models for workplace wellness certification including the CEO Cancer Gold Standard.